The Dandy: History

 From 27 October 2010 (issue 3508) The Dandy returned as a weekly comic and dropped "Xtreme" from its title.
 The contents received a major overhaul, and all the comic strips from the Xtreme era except for Desperate Dan, Bananaman and The Bogies were dropped.
 Bananaman was also taken over by a new artist, Wayne Thompson, and Korky the Cat, who appeared in the comic's first issue in 1937, made a return drawn by Phil Corbett.
 Korky's strip was changed from 1–2 pages to 3 panels, to make way for new comics.
 Many new celebrity spoofs such as Cheryl's Mole became a feature, but other new strips included Pre-Skool Prime Minister and George vs Dragon, drawn by Jamie Smart and Andy Fanton.
 The 76-page Christmas special featured a pantomime, a 12-page Harry Hill strip, free gifts, and the return of some characters.
 More recent new strips are "Punslinger", "Dad's Turn To Cook", "My Freaky Family", "Animals Eat The Funniest Things", "Star T.Rex" and "Brian Damage".
 Song parodies and fake recipes also appeared in The Dandy.

 On 19 March 2012 the Royal Mail launched a special stamp collection to celebrate Britain's rich comic book history, which included The Dandy among many others.

 A follow-up to Waverly Book's The History of The Beano: The Story So Far, called The Art and History of The Dandy, was released in August 2012, The Dandy's 75th anniversary year.
 A Waverly book about The Dandy was originally to be released in 2007 for the comic's 70th birthday, but was cancelled with no explanation.
-The last print edition of The Dandy, a 100-page edition featuring a countdown of the comic's "Top 75 Characters", was published on 4 December 2012.
-Earlier in the year, Bananaman had entered The Beano, preserving his comic run without The Dandy.

-After the print comic ceased production, The Dandy was immediately relaunched online, with long-running characters like "Desperate Dan", "Bananaman", "Blinky", "Sneaker" and "Hyde & Shriek" making the transition to digital alongside a re-imagined version of "Keyhole Kate" – transformed from nosey parker into a schoolgirl sleuth – a new take on former "Beezer" characters "The Numskulls", and a superhero team consisting of revamped versions of former D.C.
-Thomson action stars – including The Dandy's (and the U.K.'s) first ever superhero, "The Amazing Mr X" – in adventure serial "Retro-Active".
+On 16 August 2012, D.C.
+Thomson announced that The Dandy would end its print run at the end of the year and transition to an online format, with the last issue being released on 4 December 2012, exactly 75 years after the first issue was released in 1937.
+This followed reports that weekly sales of the comic had dropped to an all-time low of less than 8,000 a week.
+The final issue of the comic (issue 3610) was 100 pages long and featured a countdown of the comic's "Top 75 Characters", as well as a full reprint of the comic's first ever issue.
+Earlier in the year, Bananaman had entered sister comic The Beano, allowing the character to continue without The Dandy.

-The "Digital Dandy" ended its run after just 13 issues - reasons given included frequent technical issues on the site and a failure to reach a younger audience.
-While this was the end of The Dandy in its weekly format, DC Thomson still releases a Dandy Summer Special and Dandy Annual every year as of 2025.
+As promised, The Dandy was immediately relaunched online as the "Digital Dandy" following the end of its print run, featuring a combination of existing and new characters.
+However, the Digital Dandy was not successful and was ultimately cancelled on 4 July 2013 after just 13 issues.
+Reasons given included frequent technical issues on the site and a failure to reach a younger audience.
+While this was the end of The Dandy as a weekly comic, new Summer Specials and Annuals continue to be released every year as of 2026.